CookiesServices/ISO/README.md

 ## <a id="about"></a>:dart: 〢 About ##

-15 🌟 Stars = Add anti debug to lower detection <br>
-25 🌟 Stars = Add better and cleaner builder <br>
-35 🌟 Stars = Make the client payload run as a undeletable backdoor

 > Do not scan the client compiled exe with any antivirus software, or it will be detected and rendered useless!